1918–19 Rangers F.C. season

-The 1918–19 season is the 45th season of competitive football by Rangers.
+The 1918–19 season was the 45th season of competitive football by Rangers.

 Overview

 Rangers played a total of 34 competitive matches during the 1918–19 season.
 They finished second in the Scottish Football League after winning 26 of the 34 league matches and collecting a total of 58 points (one less than first-placed Celtic).

 The Scottish Cup was not competed for this season as the Scottish Football Association had withdrawn the tournament due to the outbreak of the First World War.

 Results

 All results are written with Rangers' score first.